 Nor does the wood next the fireplace match with what we will see later.
 Here there are two extra logs in the pile to the right.

 The rhythm of Jack's typing doesn't seem to match here with typing "All work and no play makes Jack a dull boy."
-At the end with his carriage return, as he continues, he's certainly not typing that.
+After his carriage return, as he continues, he's certainly not typing that.

 A cigarette burns in the ashtray but once again we don't see Jack smoking.

-So, what's going on here?
-Why this shot when, if we bother to pay any attention to it, easily shows this is not Jack on Thursday?
+So, what's going on if Jack isn't dressed as he should be?
+Should we pay any attention to the fact he's not typing "All work and no play makes a dull boy"?
+Why this shot when it so openly shows this is not Jack on Thursday?
 At least not the Jack who's been drinking imaginary alcohol in the Gold Room and is going to be later threatening to bash in Wendy's skull.
 But, as far as paying attention and noticing something that is very obvious, how many times had I watched the movie and didn't realize the discrepancy with the clothes?
 As I said, it is partly because I felt there was something false about the shot that helped promote my overlooking it.
-Which is also odd as the first time I saw the film I was all over the impossible window in the office, and was thus alert to other peculiarities, yet here was a shot I felt was very off but I paid no attention to it.
+Which is also odd as the first time I saw the film I was very aware of the impossible window in the office, and was thus alert to other peculiarities, yet here was a shot I felt was off but I never examined it.

-The shot (#208) presented as being from the Tuesday section, when Wendy is exiting the Colorado Lounge and Jack is typing.
-Jack had just supposedly taken his paper from the typewriter and ripped it up, angrily telling her she is not to enter the room again when he is in there typing.
+A very calm and cool shot of Jack typing (#208), from the Tuesday section, occurs when Wendy is exiting the Colorado Lounge after he had just taken his paper from the typewriter and ripped it up, angrily telling her she is not to enter the room again when he is in there.
 Then she is exiting and there is paper in the typewriter and Jack is already typing again, a relaxed look of concentration on his face.
 Kubrick had tied this into shot #207 as we have the sounds of Wendy's footsteps, as she exits, continuing from #207 to #208.
-What was less interesting to me than the impossibility of Jack having already put another piece of paper in his roller and typing away again, having flipped to another page in the scrapbook, was the complete break in character.
-He had been previously frustrated/angry in the scene with Wendy.
-Here, he was utterly relaxed and simply focused on his work.
-A person writing.
-Nothing more.
+What was less interesting to me than the impossibility of Jack having already put another piece of paper in his roller and typing away again, having flipped to another page in the scrapbook, was the break in character.
+He had been previously frustrated, then explosively angry in the scene with Wendy.
+In the space of a couple of seconds, he was utterly relaxed and focused on his work, though he had told Wendy that when he was interrupted it broke his concentration and it took a while to get it back.

-The shot (#214) presented as being from Saturday, Jack typing in the Colorado Lounge at the beginning of the section.
+Saturday, in shot (#214, Jack is typing in the Colorado Lounge at the beginning of the section.

-The shot (#408) presented as from the 8 a.m. section, Jack typing in the Colorado Lounge after we've seen Dick on the plane.
-We are in the middle of the last two days of the story, when Jack should be wearing a burgundy jacket and jeans.
-Here he is instead in khakis and what looks to be the same sweater he was possibly wearing in the Saturday section.
+In shot #408, from the 8 a.m. section, Jack is typing in the Colorado Lounge after we've seen Dick on the plane.
+We are in at the beginning of the last day of the story, when Jack should be wearing a burgundy jacket and jeans, as he was wearing Wednesday night.
+Instead, he is in khakis and what looks to be the same sweater he was possibly wearing in the Saturday section.

-These are the 3 shots which I think form the base story, that is the story within the story within the story.
-And that base story is of a writer typing out his story in a lodge.
-That is fiction, but is based on Stephen King writing The Shining, and it is the kernel of the story, his blending of fiction and his real experience as an alcoholic with anger problems.
+These are the 3 shots which I think form a kind of base story, a story within the story within the story.
+And that base story is of a writer typing out his story of The Shining in a lodge.
 These are the only 3 "real" shots.
-The rest are the story that the writer is typing and the story/allegory that Kubrick is filming.
+The rest are the story that he is brewing.

-It's a clue, this 8 and 1/2, as the 8 and 1/2 refers to the last two sections of this film, which are the segments 8 a.m. and 4 p.m., the only two referred to numerically.
-One can look at this 8 a.m. and 4 a.m., or 8 and 1/2, as being expressed in shot #408.
+It's a clue, this 8 and 1/2, as the 8 and 1/2 refers to the last two sections of this film, which are the segments 8 a.m. and 4 p.m., the only two sections of the film with numerical titles.
+One can look at this 8 a.m. and 4 a.m. as 8 and 1/2.
+One might say that shot #408 represents the same, which is the first shot in the lodge the last day of the ordeal.

 The sense of these being the three shots that didn't fit, which formed their own story, came with just a combination of feel and research, over time.

 #208 had been a shot that always seemed to out of step with the rest of the film, that it was instead a shot of "the author", not the Jack as the character in The Shining.
-Then, in 2012, it struck me that in the middle of the the sequence of the last couple of days, here Jack appears wearing different clothing.
+Then, in 2012, it struck me that in the middle of the the sequence of the last couple of days Jack appears wearing different clothing in shot 408.
 This didn't fit.
-It wasn't a distant rescue shot either, that Kubrick felt he needed, and so resorted to one in which Jack was wearing different clothing, hoping no one would notice.
+I don't think we should look at it as a shot that Kubrick felt he needed, but he didn't have one of Jack in his burgundy jacket and plaid shirt, and so resorted to one in which Jack was wearing different clothing, hoping no one would notice.
 I had indeed noticed the shot as anomalous earlier but had passed over it, simply not thinking about it, dumping it in with some of the other anomalies, because there are so many.
 One day in 2012 I just stopped passing it over and decided it was part of a puzzle for which there was an answer in the film.

-Having for some time considered these three shots were the kernel, but not having really studied them together, just considering them a kind of loose feeling of them as anomalous, then also feeling they had to do with the author rather than Jack as character, I decided to really look at them.
+Having for some time considered these three shots were the kernel, feeling they had to do with the author rather than Jack as character, I decided to really look at them.
 Having ruled out another shot my husband had asked me about, I realized that the last shot of my choice three was #408.
 Oh, 8 a.m. and 4 a.m.
-Here was the 8 and 1/2 association there in #408, the last of my selection of anomalous shots that formed there own story, and toward the beginning of the 8 a.m. section, when "Jack" makes his first appearance.
+Here was the 8 and 1/2 association there in #408, the last of my selection of anomalous shots that formed their own story.
 Well, that was tidy.
 Then, it occurred to me to add the total numbers of the three shots, and there was 830, yet another 8 and 1/2.
 1/2 past 8.

 One might propose, "In these three shots we still have the hotel and all its related constructional, geographical impossibilities.
 But, no. taking these three shots as kernel, of the author, we know absolutely noting about the lodge of the kernel story.
 We don't know the exterior, we don't know the relationship of this lounge to the rest of the hotel at all.
 All that we know of the kernel story of the author's hotel is what we see in these three shots.